-While it is evident that Employee's answers to Mr. Smith's questions during the August 1, 2022, video interview were evasive and he acknowledged that he declined to answer some of Mr. Smith's questions, I find that Employee genuinely believed that Mr. Smith was asking the same questions he had already provided responses to repeatedly, hence one of the reasons he felt badgered, frustrated and refused to answer the questions again.
+While it is evident that Employee's answers to Mr. Smith's questions during the August 1, 2022, video interview appeared evasive and he acknowledged that he declined to answer some of Mr. Smith's questions, I find that these were not meant to mislead, misrepresent, conceal or falsify material facts in connection to the investigation.
+I further find that Employee did not give conflicting answers, and he genuinely believed that Mr. Smith was asking the same questions he had already provided responses to repeatedly.
+Hence, one of the reasons he felt badgered, frustrated and refused to answer the questions again.
 This is supported by the record: